We unite to preserve digital traces, protect the right to truth, and build infrastructures of memory.

 The session spotlights creators of digital archival projects from different parts of the world who are preserving community memory under pressure.
 In a fast, focused lightning-talks format, each speaker has 10 minutes to share the story of their project: the problem they faced, the preservation tactics they chose, the risks they navigated, and the impact for their communities.

-RIMA represents the digital archive of Afisha magazine
+RIMA presents the digital archive of Afisha magazine

 Hosts: Aleksandr Gorbachev, Ilya Krasilshchik